emqx/neuron-docs/en_US/configuration/north-apps/north-apps.md

-# Creating a Northbound Application
+# Create a Northbound Application

 Northbound plugins are used for connecting to IoT platforms or edge stream processing engines, while southbound plugins are designed for connecting to southbound devices to gather data.
 The combination of these two types of plugins facilitates data acquisition and delivery.